jdl328/dataofdifference/README.md

 -_How have these classification systems changed in accordance with shifts in science, technology, and institutional imperatives?_

-This exhibition was created using Juncture.
+This work has been supported by a [Graduate Fellowship in Digital Humanities supported by Sponsored by Cornell University Library & Society for the Humanities](https://blogs.cornell.edu/sgfdh/).
+The visual essays in this collection were created using Juncture.
 More information can be found on the [Juncture web site](https://juncture-digital.org) and in the online [User guide](https://github.com/JSTOR-Labs/juncture/wiki).

 #
-# Navigating the Exhibition
+# Links
 This is a link to [my new essay](sample-essay).

 This is a link to [my second essay](essay2).